Dutch Cape Colony: Free Burghers

 The VOC favoured the idea of freemen at the Cape and many settlers requested to be discharged in order to become free burghers; as a result, Jan van Riebeeck approved the notion on favorable conditions and earmarked two areas near the Liesbeek River for farming purposes in 1657.
 The two areas which were allocated to the freemen, for agricultural purposes, were named Groeneveld and Dutch Garden.
 These areas were separated by the Amstel River (Liesbeek River).
 Nine of the best applicants were selected to use the land for agricultural purposes.
 The freemen or free burghers as they were afterwards termed, thus became subjects, and were no longer servants, of the company.

 Trekboers

 After the first settlers spread out around the Company station, nomadic European livestock farmers, or Trekboeren, moved more widely afield, leaving the richer, but limited, farming lands of the coast for the drier interior tableland.
 There they contested still wider groups of Khoe-speaking cattle herders for the best grazing lands.

 The Cape society in this period was thus a diverse one.
-The emergence of Afrikaans reflects this diversity, from its roots as a Khoe-Dutch pidgin, to its subsequent creolisation and use as "Kitchen Dutch" by slaves and serfs of the colonials, and its later use in Cape Islam by them when it first became a written language that used the Arabic letters.
+The emergence of Afrikaans reflects this diversity, from its roots as a Dutch pidgin, to its subsequent creolisation and use as "Kitchen Dutch" by slaves and serfs of the colonials, and its later use in Cape Islam by them when it first became a written language that used the Arabic letters.
 By the time of British rule after 1795, the sociopolitical foundations were firmly laid.